Treatment can help most people with epilepsy have fewer seizures, or stop having seizures completely.

 - rashes – contact your GP or specialist if you get a rash, as it might mean you're having a serious reaction to your medicine

-Contact your GP or specialist if you experience symptoms similar to being drunk, such as unsteadiness, poor concentration and vomiting.
+Contact your GP or specialist if you have symptoms similar to being drunk, such as unsteadiness, poor concentration and being sick.
 This could mean your dose is too high.

 For information about the side effects of your medicine, check the information leaflet that comes with it.